kaijuhasuoka99/ppo/atari/ppo/README.md

 ## Description

 This repository provides a Proximal Policy Optimization (PPO) algorithm that does not run rollouts in parallel.
-The Atari implementation of PPO handles a multi-agent rollout with 8 actors, but as the number of agents increases, neural network computation on the CPU and parallel rollout can become slower on a home desktop.
+The Atari implementation of PPO handles a multi-agent rollout with 8 actors, but as the number of agents increases, neural network computation on the CPU and parallel rollout can be slower on a home desktop.

 To address this issue, we have aimed to improve training speed by using **Batch Processing** for neural network computations during the rollout, generating actions, and processing them in a **For Loop** while interacting with the environment.